-Owing to the above, Kinland view the risks of tenants' non-adherence to fundamental human rights and decent working conditions as low.
-Nevertheless, Kinland will dedicate increased attention to tenants with regulated operations in situations where such tenants constitute a concentration risk within the Group's tenant mix.
+As noted, our tenants require licences to practice regulated educational and healthcare professions and are subject to strict regulations and reporting obligations imposed and monitored by local authorities.
+As such, we view the risks of tenants' non-adherence to fundamental human rights and decent working conditions as low.
+Nevertheless, the Group will dedicate increased attention to tenants with regulated operations in situations where such tenants constitute a concentration risk within the Group's tenant mix.
 Moreover, any tenant of the Group which is not subject to operating licences, governmental regulations or reporting obligations relevant for their operations at the Group's assets will warrant increased attention from Kinland to prevent actual or potential adverse impacts on human rights and working conditions.